 There’s a certain feeling of joy that comes from starting and finishing something through to completion.
-Recently this was the case for publishing a book.
+Recently this was the case for me when I published a new book.

-Writing a book can easily continue for months if not years on end.
-The truth is a book, like any art, is never completely finished – there’s always ‘more’ to add to it.
+Writing a book can easily continue for months if not years on end if you’re not careful.
+The truth is a book, like any art, is never completely finished – there’s always ‘more‘ to add to it.

 If you’re anything like me and you feel like your work needs to be perfect or at least a very high standard before you make it public, then you’re probably going to procrastinate.